lkcozy/code-notes/notes/communication/writing/writing_general.md

 - `The bottom line` is that we have to make a decision today.
 - Identify the `least disruptive way` to gather the information you need from someone else.
 - Don't make your request `without context`.
+- Create space for `reconciliation` and establish a direction for the future.
+- Most bad leaders' actions are `rooted in` good intentions.
+- Do your best to `oblige`.
+- You become a good leader by `distinguishing` yourself, being inclusive, and having an eye `toward` the future.
+- They'll be more likely to `bet on you` the next time a promotion opportunity `opens up`.
+- How can you `channel` feelings of self-doubt into something more constructive and productive?
+- `Ironically`, you appear more confident when you `demonstrate the humility` and courage to ask about what you don't know.
+- Assume good will from the feedback giver.